 Larry graduated from California State University Fullerton with a degree in Mechanical Engineering.
 His work as a mechanical engineer has included processing machine design, machine automation, process water reuse projects, ground water development, conveyance and remediation over the last 18 years.
 Prior to joining Nestle Waters, Larry was a Senior Engineer with URS Corp in Southern California.
 Larry and his wife Cela enjoy traveling, riding his motorcycle, and volunteering with the Southern California Mountains Foundation.

-Linda Hecht is a Marketing, Business Development and Strategic Executive with 20 years experience driving year to year growth in the technology sector.
+Linda Stevens is a Marketing, Business Development and Strategic Executive with 20 years of experience driving year to year growth in the technology sector.
 She has experience in both global corporations and start-ups.
-She is a strong strategic thinker with extensive experience providing leadership and management to global teams while providing strategies for continued global growth and profit for a $1 Billion high-tech software, services and education organization with 3,000+ employees.
-She is noted for ability to motivate performance by fostering creativity and teamwork.
+She is a strong strategic thinker with extensive experience providing leadership and management to global teams while providing strategies for continued global growth and profit for a $1 Billion high-tech software, services, and education organization with 3,000+ employees.
+She is noted for the ability to motivate performance by fostering creativity and teamwork.